gantsign/ansible-role-java/README.md

 Role to install the Java JDK.

-**Important:** since the 9.0.0 release of this role the version numbers used have changed to use the semantic version from the AdoptOpenJDK v3 API.
+**Important:** since the 9.0.0 release of this role the version numbers used have changed to use the semantic version from the Adoptium v3 API.
 The fields required for offline install have also changed as have the install directories.